-1It is perfectly "legal" from an evaluation standpoint to pick the highest-scoring derivation that successfully executes; this doesn't require looking at the gold answer or cheating in any way, merely incorporating constraints from whatever component processes the logical forms.
+2It is perfectly "legal" from an evaluation standpoint to pick the highest-scoring derivation that successfully executes; this doesn't require looking at the gold answer or cheating in any way, merely recognizing that the model's output is obviously wrong.

-Training improvements Scheduled sampling (Bengio et al., 2015) is a way to make training more reliable in light of noisy outputs.
+Training improvements These are tougher to implement.
+Scheduled sampling (Bengio et al., 2015) is a way to make training more reliable in light of noisy outputs.
 However, it may not make a significant difference.
 You might also want to incorporate denotations at train time and give the model "credit" for producing any derivation leading to the correct denotation.
 Doing so is more ambitious, but there are a few different ways to do this, as described in Guu et al. (2017): broadly, you can view this problem as either reinforcement learning or as maximizing the marginal likelihood of the correct denotation.
 Note that using these methods for training requires implementing beam search as well.
 You may want to "pretrain" the model using the standard cross-entropy objective and only train for a few iterations with these more time-consuming techniques.